delobos/COP1500personalproject/README.md

 ### Boundaries / Scope

 -   Complete Bootcamp Course
--   Complete Machine learning A-Z course

 ### Success criteria

--   My own understanding and application of machine learning and python proficiency
+-   My own understanding and proficiency with python.
 -   Weekly work log with screenshots and summaries to demonstrate activity.

 ### Constraints